rnegi0598/shopping-app/README.md

 ## Features
--  Browse through products
+- Home Page - Displays the featured products , product categories and trending products.
-- Add products to the cart
+- Product Details Page - Displaying the details of a selected product and allowing the user to add it to their cart.
-- Update the quantity of products in the cart
+- Products Page - Displays the products belonging to the category cliked by the user.
-- Reset the cart
+- Cart Page - Displaying the items added to the cart, allowing the user to modify or remove them, and providing a checkout button.

 ## Technologies Used
 - ReactJS